Ayywer/Ayywer/README.md

-Aywer, small indie developer from Poland
+Aywer - Beginner developer from Poland
 - C++, JavaScript, C#

 Also interested in: Music, Video Editing, Astronomy, Chess

 - Games in progress: 1
 - Projects in progress: 0